 Since 2010 bodies, some of which remain unidentified, have been uncovered along Long Island’s Gilgo Beach, giving rise to the theory that the area had been the dumping ground for a serial killer.
 It wouldn’t be long before Josh and Rachel discovered that Ocean Parkway wasn’t home to just one serial killer, but at least two killers engaged in an active turf war.

-On the surface the docuseries appears to be a “who done it” murder mystery series, but serves to reveal so much more about the harsh underbelly of society and the sad reality that some lives are valued more than others.
+On the surface, the docuseries appears to be a “who done it” murder mystery series but serves to reveal so much more about the harsh underbelly of society and the sad reality that some lives are valued more than others.

-Sex workers and addicts are seen as some of society’s most deplorable citizens, and as a result they are also the most marginalized when it comes to serving justice.
+Sex workers and addicts are seen as some of society’s most deplorable citizens, and as a result, they are also the most marginalized when it comes to serving justice.

-Here in Ohio, we witnessed this phenomena firsthand when seven women in Chillicothe – all of which had been involved in prostitution, were actively addicted to drugs, or both – died or disappeared under mysterious circumstances.
+Here in Ohio, we witnessed this phenomenon firsthand when seven women in Chillicothe – all of which had been involved in prostitution, were actively addicted to drugs, or both – died or disappeared under mysterious circumstances.
 With the exception of the murder of Timberly Claytor, no one has been prosecuted in any of these cases.

-Initially law enforcement failed to give these cases the attention they deserved, or were quick to report them as overdoses or suicides.
+Initially, law enforcement failed to give these cases the attention they deserved or were quick to report them as overdoses or suicides.
 It wasn’t until the media reported that there may be an active serial killer working within the area that the public learned that this cluster of cold cases had ever existed.